University of Canberra

 What are the accepted uses of GenAI at UC?

 Looking for more information?
+Go to the GenAI and Assessment at UC page for more details.
 The Academic Integrity Policy and Academic Integrity Procedure set out the University's expectations of staff and students regarding academic integrity.

-For more information, read “When is it permissible to use GenAI?” in this section and Using GenAI for Study and Research.
+For more information, read Using GenAI for Study and Research.

 GenAI and Turnitin